-- 650. Employees under permanent civil service appointment, upon application, may be assigned with pay, not to exceed twenty (20) hours in any one (1) week, to attend classes during regular working hours in educational institutions approved by the Human Resources Director subject to the availability of funds for replacement is required subject to the following: - 651.
-1. Permission to attend classes during regular working hours must be approved by the appointing officer and approved by the Human Resources Director, subject to the availability of funds for replacement where replacement is required. - 652.
-2. The class or classes to which the employee would be promoted will be listed by the Department of Human Resources or Human Resources Director and must be in promotive classes where there is a continuing shortage of qualified employees to fill all vacancies.
+654. Employees under permanent civil service appointment, upon application, may be assigned with pay, not to exceed twenty (20) hours in any one (1) week, to attend classes during regular working hours in educational institutions approved by the Human Resources Director subject to the availability of funds for replacement is required subject to the following:

-- 653. 3.
-Such assigned time with pay for educational purposes shall only be granted when the class session is during a regular work shift and the employee cannot be reassigned to another work shift. - 654.
-4. Such assigned time for educational purposes shall not be granted if the course is available at a time other than the employee's regular work shift. - 655.
-5. Such assigned time for educational purposes with pay shall not be granted to employees who are eligible for other benefits through the Veterans' Administration, the State Department of Veterans' Affairs or other benefit programs. - 656.
-The department head will be responsible for reviewing and checking the attendance of the employee in class during the specified assigned time and the employee on such assigned time must return to work status when school is not in session. - 657.
+- 655. 1.
+Permission to attend classes during regular working hours must be approved by the appointing officer and approved by the Human Resources Director, subject to the availability of funds for replacement where replacement is required.
+Effective July 1, 2019, the City shall transfer the balance in the Union's tuition reimbursement fund as of June 30, 2019 to the 20/20 program, as a one-time transfer.
+The cost to the City under the 20/20 Program shall not exceed \$200,000 per fiscal year, except that such expenditures may exceed \$200,000 by debiting the funds transferred July 1, 2019 from tuition reimbursement funds until those sums are exhausted.
+With the exception of the balance transfer, unused funds shall not be carried forward to the next fiscal year. - The class or classes to which the employee would be promoted will be listed by the Department of Human Resources or Human Resources Director and must be in promotive classes where there is a continuing shortage of qualified employees to fill all vacancies.
+Not later than January 1, 2020, the City and the Union shall meet to discuss potential avenues of career advancement (e.g., Museum Guard to Parking Control Officer, Medical Evaluations Assistant to Registered Nurse), and, if mutually agreed, expand the 20/20 Program. - 657.
+3. Such assigned time with pay for educational purposes shall only be granted when the class session is during a regular work shift and the employee cannot be reassigned to another work shift. - 658.
+4. Such assigned time for educational purposes shall not be granted if the course is available at a time other than the employee's regular work shift. - 659.
+5. Such assigned time for educational purposes with pay shall not be granted to employees who are eligible for other benefits through the Veterans' Administration, the State Department of Veterans' Affairs or other benefit programs. - 660.
+6. The department head will be responsible for reviewing and checking the attendance of the employee in class during the specified assigned time and the employee on such assigned time must return to work status when school is not in session. - 661.
 7. Employees granted such time to attend classes who leave the service by resignation prior to a two-year period following completion of the educational course or courses shall be subject to withholding from their final payment or retirement contributions an amount equivalent to the payroll cost of such assigned time for educational purposes.